Guide to York

 A full circuit of the walls will take around two hours but the most scenic section is from Monk Bar to Bootham Bar which winds around the back of York Minster.

+What to do in York England if you love museums?
 The Yorkshire Museum is the best place to go to learn about York’s Roman past through interactive, engaging exhibits.

 The attractive gardens are home to the Roman remains (the Multiangular Tower), the ruins of St. Mary’s Abbey, and a tiny 19th Century observatory.